somnambulist-tech/sync-it/readme.md

 The common area (not to be confused with `global` from the .mutagen.toml file); allows settings to be shared in the current project.
-Here you can add safe guards if you share this with other people e.g.: one-way-replica file permissions etc.
+Here you can add safeguards if you share this with other people e.g.: one-way-replica file permissions etc.

 Options are the mutagen create flag names with the leading `--`.
 For flags